sodeidelphonse/isdmtools/README.md

 **sample_bg_points()**: A constructor function for generating background points for presence-only data with `print()` and `plot()` methods for the `BackgroundPoints` class.

-# Getting Started: A Complete Example
+# Getting Started: A Short Example
 The core workflow of "isdmtools" involves creating a DataFolds object and then extracting specific folds for your modeling pipeline.

 First, let's load the package and set up some dummy data for a hypothetical study region.